premchander-revature/interviewquestions/JUnit_IS/JUnit_Int_Spe.md

 ---

-30. What is the purpose of `Org.junit.testresult` Class?
+30. What is the purpose of `org.JUnit.testresult` Class?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)